LANDSCAPE DESIGN & MAINTENANCE by government

 The second example (top pic above) is from Fall Creek Park at a community (Pendleton) just east of Indy (pic courtesy Tess Park).
 You don't have to be a rocket scientist to see this for what it is, STUPID.
 How are the trees supposed to get water covered with asphalt?
 Perhaps as many presume, through their leaves -- I am reluctant to use the word STUPID again so soon, but I will.
 Never mind that, as I stated above, no woody plants stops growing unless dormant or dead.
 In this case we are talking about sycamore (Platanus) which should not be confused with the European sycamore (Acer pseudoplatanus).
 Platanus occidentalis can be enormous.
 It is not uncommon for American sycamore trunks to exceed six feet DBH (diameter breast height).
 The current Indiana state record specimen is nearly nine feet in diameter.
 I have seen larger!
 But these Fall Creek Park specimens will not because of an ill-advised (moronic) choice by the park personnel thus likely depriving future generations of the opportunity to enjoy old giants.
 Questions need to asked.

 The third example (see pic) is from along a narrow stretch of E 10th Street in Indianapolis.
-The impervious space (the dirt) between the sidewalk and the road curb is about three feet wide and the location involves utility access and, nearby, surface water removal (portals to the stormwater system).
-I am not sure what the rationale of the designer was, but he/she chose trees that get BIG (mostly bald cypress, or in this pic ginkgo).
+The impervious space (dirt) between the sidewalk and the road curb is about three feet wide and the location involves utility access and, nearby, surface water removal (portals to the stormwater system).
+I can guess the rationale of the designer, but he/she chose trees that get BIG (bald cypress, or in this pic ginkgo).
 For the third time, NO WOODY SPECIES STOP GROWING UNLESS DORMANT OR DEAD.
 A biological fact.
 Forget what the label says -- too often including propaganda (half-truth or lies) intended to make you want to buy, entice you to give the seller your money.
 I have seen bald cypress and ginkgo more than 5 feet DBH, and they can and DO exceed that.
 Try to imagine that extraction expense and nightmare.
 No problem affording it, our tax dollar.

-My fourth example (bottom pic above) involves maintenance, in this case trying to control the lateral (road or walkway encroaching) growth of Asian bush honeysuckle, an invasive shrub that is rampant in the Midwest.
+My fourth example (bottom pic above) involves maintenance, in this case trying to control the lateral growth (over road or walkway encroaching) of Asian bush honeysuckle, an invasive shrub that is rampant in the Midwest.
 There are many millions (perhaps billions) of individual bush honeysuckle specimens in EVERY county!!!
-The species, there are several as well as hybrids, is extremely resilient and produces substances that impede the growth of competing plants (allelopathic) including its own seedlings.
-For this monster, cutting/removing the above ground portion is a pruning action NOT an eradication action.
+The species, there are several as well as hybrids, are extremely resilient and produce substances that impede the growth of competing plants (allelopathic) including their own seedlings.
+For this monster, cutting/removing the above ground portion is pruning NOT an eradication action.
 To get rid of the specimen it must be cut down and a stump killer applied (a method I usually DO NOT RECOMMEND) or you must extract part of the underground portion.
 I have discovered that significant root damage will kill the plant without needing to resort to dangerous chemical means.
-Well our municipalities evidently don't know this.
-Instead the DPW personnel use a sinister bladed device to produce hideous butchered specimens that simply regrow.
+Instead the DPW personnel use a sinister bladed device to produce hideous butchered specimens that eventually regrow.
 I have tried to let the administrators/supervisors know about the more effective means, but without success.
 No response or improvement.
 Again, they don't seem to care.
 It's just a job.
 We deserve better.
 It's our tax dollars.
-They work for us.
 The decision-makers, the politicians and their surrogates, are either getting bad advice or they are ignoring it.
 Either way, some of OUR employees are falling down on the job.
 I expect BETTER.
 So should you. -- Indy has a municipal agency called Keep Indianapolis Beautiful (KIB).
 A few years ago I stopped by their building and told them we have some work to do.
-I have approached the city more than once offering to help. -- crickets.
+I have approached the city more than once offering to help -- crickets.

 I could go on for hours but will stop here, although I first want to point out a related issue that has caused me to shake my head many times -- the presumption by school administrators that their maintenance staff is qualified to make landscaping decisions (i.e., presumed experience/knowledge beyond use of a lawnmower or other power equipment).
 This is almost never true, although occasionally one may see better at university.
 For example, I was very impressed with the landscaping at Miami University (Oxford, OH) but disappointed by Indiana University (Bloomington, IN) though there are some good municipal examples there.
 And things change (e.g., the landscaping and associated personnel at my alma mater {Eastern Illinois University, Charleston} used to be outstanding, but those caring individuals are now dead and the landscaping there is now nowhere near as good).